ZnZq/hytale_atlas/docs/init/05-CODEC-EXTRACTION.md

 Capture this during extraction — a `reference_target` on the flattened field list is what turns the resolver from heuristic to exact.

-Related, and worth investigating in the same pass: `AssetValidationResults` has first-class missing-reference handling, and `AssetReferences` suggests the engine maintains a reference graph of its own.
-See `OPEN-QUESTIONS.md` Q17 and Q19.
+Note what this does **not** require. `AssetValidationResults` has first-class missing-reference handling and `AssetReferences` suggests the engine maintains its own reference graph — but reading the marker out of the schema is a *declaration*, while using either of those would mean *invoking behaviour*.
+See §Scope boundary:
+Q17 and Q19 are filed, not scheduled.

 This is a strong argument for pulling codec extraction earlier in the roadmap — see `08-ROADMAP.md`, where it has been moved.